 Twice yearly working parties take place, usually Saturday mornings, and a band of volunteers from the village (church goers and non-church goers) turn up to help tidy up.

 Grass cutting is a challenge as it is necessary to mow round all the grave stones; there is a regular team who help out during the growing season which makes the church yard look so beautiful.

 Slindon Church of England Primary School is a small rural school for up to 75 pupils which attracts children from within the village and surrounding area.
 The school is thriving and works closely with the parish church and the diocese.
-The Preist in Charge is a Foundation Governor.
+The Rector is a Foundation Governor.

 The school aims to service its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its pupils.
 The Church of England does not seek to educate only within the tenets of a particular faith but engages with all.

 Whilst seeking to serve all in offering a broad, balanced curriculum it is also rooted in a firm belief that each person has spiritual needs that should be developed like other skills and gifts.
 Thus the Church of England, perhaps uniquely among ‘faith’ education providers, balances the concepts of the service of all human beings, with opportunities to nurture the spirituality of the pupils.

 The school welcomes visits from prospective parents.
 Just ring the school on 01243 814330 to make an appointment.

 Website address: www.slindonprimary.co.uk

 The college is an independent day and boarding school providing specialist learning support for boys aged 11-18.
 It is located in the heart of the village in the former Slindon Manor and has extensive grounds.